 However, any allegation of a situation or incident that breaches or is suspected of breaching the national protocols, including the code of conduct, is taken seriously and investigated.
 ACARA has worked closely with a range of stakeholders across the country to develop a set of nationally consistent guidelines for the fair and equitable investigation and reporting of alleged test incidents.

-The 2013 Guidelines for Managing Test Incidents in Schools are available to support school principals investigate test incidents, including allegations of cheating.
+The 2016 version of the Guidelines for managing test incidents in schools ( 378kB) is available to support school principals investigate test incidents, including allegations of cheating.